 Client connections can fail and potentially leave unused resources (queues) behind, and leaving to many queues behind might affect performance.
 There are three ways delete a queue automatically.

 You can set a TTL policy on the queue.
-E.g. a TTL policy of 28 days will delete queues that haven't been consumed from for 28 days.
+E.g., a TTL policy of 28 days deletes queues that haven't been consumed from for 28 days.

-An auto-delete queue will be deleted when its last consumer has cancelled or when the channel/connection is closed (or when it has lost the TCP connection with the server).
+An auto-delete queue is deleted when its last consumer has canceled or when the channel/connection is closed (or when it has lost the TCP connection with the server).

 An exclusive queue can only be used (consumed from, purged, deleted, etc.) by its declaring connection.
 Exclusive queues are deleted when their declaring connection is closed or gone (e.g., due to underlying TCP connection loss).

 Payload - RabbitMQ message size and types

 A common question is how to handle the payload (message size) of messages sent to RabbitMQ.
 You should of course not send very large files in messages, but messages per second is a way larger bottleneck than the message size itself.
 While sending large messages is not a good practice, sending multiple small messages might be a bad alternative.
 A better idea could be to bundle them into one larger message and let the consumer split it up.
 However, if you bundle multiple messages you need to keep in mind that this might affect the processing time.
 If one of the bundled messages fails - do you need to re-process them all?
 How you set this up depends on bandwidth and your architecture.

 Connections and channels

 Instead, channels can be opened and closed more frequently, if required.
 Even channels should be long-lived if possible, e.g. reuse the same channel per thread of publishing.
 Don’t open a channel for each time you are publishing.
 Best practise is to reuse connections and multiplex a connection between threads with channels.
 You should ideally only have one connection per process, and then use a channel per thread in your application.